Grant J Robson is a Scottish composer of electronica and modern orchestral soundtracks and former music producer under the moniker ‘McSleazy’.

 In 2010, McSleazy retired and Grant J Robson stepped up.
 After releasing some new work, Grant was asked to score the soundtrack for a promo film for fashion chain White Stuff.
 In 2013, work on The Whole of the City was completed.
 11 tracks showcasing Grant’s ability to produce mood-setting, melodic music – a soundtrack to an unknown life.

-Grant has recently completed ‘Borderless’ – a collection of 12 original pieces ranging from melodic anthems to feedback laden soundscapes.
-A single, ‘Winter’ precedes the album’s release.
+2019 saw two full album releases from Grant.
+‘Borderless’ is a collection of 12 original pieces ranging from melodic anthems to feedback laden soundscapes.
+A single, ‘Winter’ preceded the album’s release.

 ‘Lines’ followed in the Autumn, bringing the tempo down with music inhabiting the time between dusk and dawn.
 Midnight tunes, nighttime music and lilting piano melodies combined with bubbling synths.